parkerarob/cursor-eaglepass/README.md

 - **Google SSO**: Secure and easy login with Google accounts.
 - **Dark/Light Mode**: A modern UI with theme toggling.
 - **Vercel Analytics**: Built-in analytics to monitor application usage.
+- **Duration Timers & Escalation Notifications**: All active passes are tracked in real time.
+Automatic notifications escalate to teachers at 10 minutes and to admins at 20 minutes.
+Students see a live duration timer and escalation status on their dashboard.

 ## Tech Stack